Hissing Prigs in Static Couture: Reception

-Hissing Prigs in Static Couture received much acclaim from critics and fans and is considered as one of the band's best recordings, alongside Bonsai Superstar.
+Hissing Prigs in Static Couture received much acclaim from critics and fans and is considered one of the band's best recordings, alongside Bonsai Superstar.
 In a contemporary review of the album for CMJ New Music Monthly, Jenny Eliscu described Brainiac as "Saturday Night Fever gone punk".
 Retrospectively, Magnet described the album as a "lost classic", while Wondering Sound's Yancey Strickler referred to it as "the band's undisputed masterpiece".

 Pitchfork ranked Hissing Prigs in Static Couture at number 73 on its list of the top 100 albums of the 1990s.
 It was also included in the site's list of the 25 best albums released through Touch & Go Records.
 NME included the album in its list of five albums with production by Steve Albini that they considered to be "essential", referring to Brainiac as "one of the most brain-bustingly unique [bands] the rock underground has ever seen".